 Lugol’s Solution is one of the most common iodine supplements.
 Lugol’s is an aqueous solution containing one part free elemental iodine to two parts potassium iodide in distilled water.
 Although Lugol’s contains just 2 to 5 percent iodine, the free iodine is more potent, so it is sometimes called strong iodine solution.
 Lugol’s has been used for decades as a disinfectant, in dental settings, in various medical procedures, and as a pre-operative treatment for patients with Grave’s disease headed for thyroidectomy (thyroid removal).

 Tincture of Iodine

 In an iodine tincture, elemental iodine is suspended in water and ethanol.
-A weak iodine tincture is about 2-7 percent iodine, while a strong tincture is 7 percent or higher.
+A weak iodine tincture is about 2 to 7 percent iodine, while a strong tincture is 7 percent or higher.
 Both strengths are used as antiseptics, and are used topically rather than taken orally.
 Some people use a tincture of iodine for what's called the iodine patch test, a popular but unreliable method of testing for iodine deficiency.
-An iodine loading test is a far more reliable measure of iodine levels, but must be done by a healthcare provider.
+An iodine loading test is a far more reliable measure of iodine levels but must be done by a healthcare provider.

 For more information, check out Dr. Group’s Everything You Need to Know About Iodine Webinar!

 How about you?
 Do you try to get your iodine from food or do you take an iodine supplement?
 What sort of results have you experienced?
 Tell us your story in the comments below.